ndxbxrme/ndx-permissions/README.md

 ### database and socket permissions for ndx-framework
 install with
 `npm install --save ndx-permissions ndx-user-roles`
-`ndx-framework` will then auto load the module
+`ndx-server` will then auto load the module
 ## what it does
 `ndx-permissions` adds `.permissions.set()` functions to `ndx.database` and `ndx.rest` (if you have `ndx-rest` installed)
 these functions accept an object that corresponds to the database tables and operations you want to set permissions for